 ADMISSION PROCEDURE TO ADVANCED STANDING STATUS (ADS)

 - The College Admissions Office handles all new student applications.
-Students who have attended GRCC previously need to fill out a curriculum plan code change form at the Registrar's office or with the Health Admissions Coordinator in 600 College Park Plaza Building.
-Students will be assigned to curriculum code 329 at the time of application.
-This code means "Advanced Standing status (ADS) --admission requirements incomplete".
+Students who have attended GRCC previously need to fill out the Health Admissions Application or contact the Health Admissions Coordinator in 600 College Park Plaza Building (616) 234-4348.

 - Transfer credits for courses taken at other colleges are valid only when granted in writing by the Grand Rapids Community College Registrar and will be based only on an official college transcript sent directly to Grand Rapids Community College.

 - AFTER the student has fulfilled all the requirements described above, he/she will be admitted to the Advanced Standing (ADS) waiting list.